 If your doctor recently prescribed Trulicity to manage your type 2 diabetes, chances are you are wondering if there are foods to avoid while on the medication.
 The good news is that Trulicity is quite tolerant and remains effective regardless of what you eat before or after injecting your dose.
 However, following a balanced and nutritious diet while cutting down on certain foods is generally recommended to minimize side effects and improve results.

 This article provides insights into foods best approached cautiously while on Trulicity and suggests healthier alternatives to support your diabetes management journey.
+We cover drug information on Trulicity and how it works, how Trulicity is dosed, its potential side effects and how to self-manage them, and lastly, dietary recommendations to consider while on Trulicity.Key Facts

-Limit These Foods While on Trulicity
+Foods to Limit While on Trulicity

-Sugary Snacks
+Sugary Snacks and Desserts

 Processed and Packaged Foods